phithounsavanh/lexamvc/README.md

 -App<br/>
 -Public<br/>

-App directory contains all files related to the system which model, view, controller. <br/>
+App directory contains all files related to the system which is model, view, controller. <br/>
 Public contains files that only online people accessing the website can see.